wazuh/wazuh-documentation/source/installation-guide/open-distro/index.rst

 For each type of deployment, the user can choose between two installation methods:

-- Unattended: Automated installation.
-It requires the initial input of the necessary information to perform the installation process through scripts.
+- Unattended: This is an automated installation that requires the initial input of the necessary information to perform the installation process through scripts.

-- Step by step: Manual installation.
-Includes a detailed description of each step of the installation process.
+- Step by step: This is a manual installation that includes a detailed description of each step of the installation process.

 Start deploying Wazuh with Open Distro for Elasticsearch